-Councilman Fred Taylor as long as its not set in stone."
-Otherwise, there is a 10-year ex- noted that all the other projects said he was under the impression that in this case, they would be just moving a business from a land-locked area out to the edge of town where it could expand.
+Councilman Fred Taylor as long as its not set in stone." said he was under the impression that in this case, they would be just moving a business from a land-locked area out to the edge of town where it could expand.
 Beringer noted that Woofter would be adding new buildings